adonisjs/v5-docs/content/reference/database/query-builder.md

   .update({ email: 'virk@adonisjs.com' })
 ```

 The return value is the number of affected rows.
-However, when using `PostgreSQL`, `Orcale`, or `MSSQL`, you can specify the return columns as well.
+However, when using `PostgreSQL`, `Oracle`, or `MSSQL`, you can specify the return columns as well.

 ```ts
 const rows = Database